Matthsh/Matthsh/README.md

 - 👯 I’m looking to collaborate on software devolpment.
 - 💬 Ask me about anything at the 6 period of my graduation. ¯\_(ツ)_/¯
 - 📫 How to reach me: you can send me a email mataus94@outlook.com
-- ⚡ Fun fact: i suck at games 👾
+- ⚡ Fun fact: i like games 👾